 Organizations pledge to improve the customer experience every day.
 Chief among ways to improve customer experience is to avail services and data upon the customer’s request.
 A good data pipeline avails data in real-time.
 It does not get overwhelmed by requests and the transfer of data within a system.

 A scalable data pipeline is one with a good architecture that is built to anticipate changes in the volumes and diversity of data and data types over time.
 The latest data cleansing platforms, such as DQLabs, employ such possibilities and have a highly scalable data pipeline engine.

 This data is then stored in a manner that can be easily retrieved at any time in the future.
-A data storage is highly optimized using a Hierarchical Storage Management system.
+Data storage is highly optimized using a Hierarchical Storage Management system.
 This means that the frequently used data is stored in high-performance storage where retrieval is easy and very fast.
 On the other hand, data that is less frequently used is stored in slower storage.
 An organization may also classify this data, and if it is not very sensitive, it may be stored in less expensive storage.

 Data Governance is the continuous management of data with regards to data ownership, accessibility, accuracy, usability, consistency, data quality, and data security in an organization.